cover

 }

-After understanding the above settings, we can comprehend many errors we encounter during development.
+Knowing the above settings can help us understand many errors we encounter during development.

 errors.Is

-We often define the following types when defining errors within a module:
+We often define the following type when defining errors in a module:

 type CustomError struct {